The future of automobile tech is here, and it is quite literally not stopping for anyone.

 Manufacturing defects are mistakes made in the creation or distribution chain.
 This might be an error in the software code of an autonomous car.
 It might be a distributor shipping cars that haven’t been fully tested.

 We can navigate the complicated web of product liability law, personal injury law, contract law, and all other factors like professionals because we are professionals.
-Our experienced team of industry leading attorneys bring decades of experience to the table.
+Our experienced team of industry-leading attorneys brings decades of experience to the table.